-Greyfriars was built in the 1480s in the heart of Worcester.
-From the start it was inhabited by local gentry, shopkeepers, merchants and even a publican.
-Discover a taster of our top ten items within Greyfriars, many of which have been salvaged and restored by two of the eccentric inhabitants.
+Built in the 1480s in the heart of Worcester, Greyfriars has been the home of local gentry, shopkeepers, merchants and even a publican.
+Discover a taster of our top ten items in the collection, many of which have been salvaged and restored by Elsie and Matley Moore.

 Rescued brass plaque